MachineLearningLifeScience/poli-docs/docs/protein-optimization/using_poli/the_basics/registering_an_objective_function.md

-# Registering an objective function in POLi
+# Registering an objective function in poli

 ```{contents}
 ```